14 Must-Know Tips for Working with Fondant – Cake Decorating Basics

 12. Working with seams

-If you working on novelty cakes and find that you have many seams to work worth with? avoid using vegetable shortening while kneading the fondant.
-Use a damp finger over the seem then smooth with your palm and you will see like magic the seams just disappear.
-Veg shortening tends to prevent the sugar from blending (no clue why – it just does)
+If you are working on novelty cakes and find that you have many seams to work worth with, avoid using vegetable shortening while kneading the fondant.
+Rather, use a damp finger over the seem then smooth it with your palm and you will see the seams just disappear like magic.
+Because veg shortening tends to prevent the sugar from blending (no clue why – it just does).

 13. Novelty Cakes

-again great away to prevent your fondant drying quickly when working with novelty cakes is to add some modeling chocolate to the fondant.
-I like adding while modeling chocolate to my fondant when working on novelty cakes.
+Another great way to prevent your fondant drying quickly when working with novelty cakes is to add some modeling chocolate to the fondant.
+I like adding modeling chocolate to my fondant when working on novelty cakes.
 This works great for me in winter but in summer I prefer to use just fondant as modeling chocolate tends to make the fondant softer.

 - In hot humid weather, fondant tends to melt with condensation.
-So chill the cake well before you cover with fondant.
+So, chill the cake well before you cover with fondant.
 That way you will have a nice firm cake to work with.
-But once you cover the cake with fondant, DO NOT put it back in the fridge.
+And yet, once you cover the cake with fondant, DO NOT put it back in the fridge.
 Leave it out.
 Usually, it will get wet with condensation.
 Leave it in a cool place until the cake’s internal temperature has settled.
-Fondant will dry in a few hours and you should have a dry surface to work with again.
-This requires that you step away from the cake for a few hours between covering the cake with fondant and continuing to decorate, so plan your project accordingly.
+The fondant will dry in a few hours and you should have a dry surface to work with again.
+This requires that you step away from the cake for a few hours between covering the cake with fondant and continuing to decorate.
+So plan your project accordingly.